Why Do I Feel Like Something is Missing in My Relationship?

 Look where you are today.
 Losing sight of past achievements can cause you to lose the motivation to keep pushing for more.

 If you don't do anything about making all your dreams into reality, you may eventually lose the desire and you’ll forget about them.
-But the feeling that something is missing will remain with you, haunting you.
+However, the feeling that something is missing will remain with you, haunting you.
 It may even affect your relationship with your significant other.

 They tell me what they missed out on.
 Then I ask what they are doing about it.
 They say they are too busy with other things.
 At that point I ask what is more important?
 The stuff they are busy with?
 Or the goal they didn’t pursue?
 Or their relationship with the one special person they are grateful to have in their life.